albertobrusati/LandersLabUtils/README.md

 # LandersLabUtils
-A collection of Hail functions aim to extract data from ALS Compute.
+A collection of Hail functions aims to extract data from ALS Compute.
+LandersLabutils is released on PyPI.

-Full detailed documentation available at:
+Full detailed documentation is available at:

 [landerslabutils](https://albertobrusati.github.io/LandersLabUtils/).